srackham/hindsite/doc/design-spec.md

 ## Features
 - Easy to get up and running with built-in scaffolding and layouts: install -> init -> build -> run.
-- Supports multiple document categories each with separate tag and date indexes e.g. blog posts and newsletters.
+- Supports multiple groups of indexed documents each with separate tag and date indexes e.g. blog posts and newsletters.